Entanglement and entropy production in coupled single-mode Bose-Einstein condensates: Introduction

 Here the bosonic operators $\hat{a}_L^\dagger$ and $\hat{a}_R^\dagger$ create particles into the left and right potential wells respectively, and $\hat{N}_i=\hat{a}_i^\dagger\hat{a}_i$ for $i=L,R$.
 The first term in the Hamiltonian describes the tunneling of particles, while the second term takes into account the interaction between the bosons in the same potential well.
 For given total particle number $N$, the entanglement entropy between the left and right wells is simply given by \cite{entanglement}

-where $P_t(n_L)$ denotes the probability of state $\hat{N}_L=n_L$ at time $t$.
+where $P_t(n_L)$ denotes the probability of state $\hat{N}_L=n_L$ at time $t$ \cite{footnote0}.
 Here, concentrating on the effect of dephasing during the coherent, unitary time evolution of a closed quantum system, we investigate the time dependence of the entanglement entropy $\mathcal{S}(t)$ at $T=0$ temperature.
-Importantly, the full time evolution of $\mathcal{S}(t)$ can be investigated experimentally, since it only requires measuring the number of particles in the left and right wells.
-In contrast to earlier entropy measurements in optical lattices, involving a small sublattice with only a few atoms, coupled single-mode Bose-Einstein condensates would allow to study entanglement in large correlated many-body systems \cite{oberthalerentanglement,riedelentanglement}.
+Importantly, while usually an entropy measurement would require detailed knowledge of a complicated quantum state, here the full time evolution of $\mathcal{S}(t)$ can be investigated experimentally, since it only requires measuring the number of particles in the left and right wells.
+In contrast to earlier entropy measurements in optical lattices, involving a small sublattice with only a few atoms, coupled single-mode Bose-Einstein condensates would allow to study entanglement in large correlated many-body systems \cite{oberthalerentanglement,riedelentanglement,olsen}.

 Let us note that besides the double well experiment illustrated above, the Hamiltonian \eqref{eq:Hboson} can also be realized in a two component condensate trapped in a single well.
 E.g. two atomic hyperfine states forming the condensates may be coupled through microwaves \cite{hall}, while their interaction may be tuned using a Feshbach resonance \cite{feshbachrev}.